-In some cases debt settlement is your best option for debt relief.
+In some cases, debt settlement is your best option for debt relief.
 Unfortunately, it can leave an ugly mark on your credit report.
-Settled debt can remain on your report for years.
+Settled debt in good standing will remain on your credit report for seven years.
+But it can remain on your report for years more if you are not careful.
 This may not make any sense at first.
 Why would an account that you paid off be a bad thing?
 Wouldn’t it be neutral, or even positive, to show potential lenders that you found a way to pay?
-Though we wish it were, this isn’t the case.

 When you settle debt, it means your lender has agreed to take less than you actually owe.
 This is a bad sign for future lenders.
 To them, it looks like you’re risky to lend to because they may not get all of their money back.
 This is why it’s a negative item on your credit report, even though it seems positive because you got out of debt.

+A settled debt with no late payments will stay on your credit report for seven years from the date it was settled accordingly to regulations outlined in the Fair Credit Reporting Act (FCRA).
 A late payment on an account is called a delinquency.
 Delinquencies are reported to the credit bureaus after 30, 60, 90, and 120 days of being late.
-A settled debt with no delinquent payments will stay on your credit report for seven years from the date it was settled accordingly to regulations outlined in the Fair Credit Reporting Act (FCRA).
 If you do make a late payment, it will stay on your report starting on the date it became a delinquent account and was never current again.

 If the account that you settle is a collections account, then the negative item in your credit report would remain for seven years from the date the remaining balance was discharged.

 How many points will I lose after debt settlement?

 When you settle your debt, your credit score can drop between 60 and 100 points, depending on your credit history and where you started.
 This is one of the major reasons why you should use a professional debt settlement company instead of trying to do it yourself.
 If you mess up, your score could fall even further and take even longer to repair.

 Do debt settlement the right way.
 We’ll help you find the best solution for you.

 How do I keep debt settlement off of my report?